ETHZMSProjects/ASL_MEA_Functional_Connectivity/README.md

 ## 📬 Contact

-For questions or contributions, feel free to open an issue.
+For questions or contributions, feel free to open an issue or email me at aidan.truel@gmail.com.